 Suggestion: If you’re preparing to buy a house and for that planning to move around money, it would be best if you do it at least two months before applying for your mortgage.
 It will help you avoid questions from lenders, and you may want to use “seasoned funds” for your down payment.
 Seasoned funds are funds that have been in your bank account for the last 60 days.

 Here at Texas Trust Home Loans, we believe that mortgage should be within everyone’s reach, including self-employed individuals.
 Want to learn more about your options as being the self-employed borrower?
-Call us on (888) 971-1425 or (214) 245-3929.
-Our loan officers are always here to help you.
-Alternatively, you can visit our website www.texastrustloans.com for more information.
+For further information, please visit our website www.texastrustloans.com